MicrosoftDocs/cpp-docs/docs/mfc/reference/cfilefind-class.md

  [!code-cpp[NVC_MFCFiles#31](../../atl-mfc-shared/reference/codesnippet/cpp/cfilefind-class_1.cpp)]

- To keep the example simple, this code uses the standard C++ library `cout` class.
+ To keep the example simple, this code uses the C++ Standard Library `cout` class.
 The `cout` line could be replaced with a call to `CListBox::AddString`, for example, in a program with a graphical user interface.

  For more information about how to use `CFileFind` and the other WinInet classes, see the article [Internet Programming with WinInet](../../mfc/win32-internet-extensions-wininet.md).